11 Main Classroom Management Strategies and Their Tools

 a.
 Co-Create Rules

 Instead of just presenting a ready-made list of rules, it’s often much more effective to involve students in creating them from the ground up.
-This method gives them a genuine sense of ownership and personal responsibility, meaning students are then more likely to follow them.
+Rather than giving a list of rules, it’s often far more valuable to have students make up the rules instead.
+When they do so, they feel they are really there and are more likely to follow them.

 b.
 Establish Routines